KristoferMar/Javascript-Guide/README.md

 <h2>Javascript libraries</h2>

 <h3>Axios</h3>
-One of the most popular Javascript libraries used to make HTTP requests from Node.js or XMLHttpRequests from the browser that also supports the ES6 Promise API. <br>
+One of the most popular Javascript libraries used to make HTTP requests from Node.js or XMLHttpRequests from the browser that also supports the ES6 Promise API. <br><br>
 link: <br>
 https://www.npmjs.com/package/axios <br>